Unbased rational homotopy theory: a Lie algebra approach

 \section{Notation and conventions}

 Throughout this paper it is assumed that all commutative and Lie algebras are over a fixed base field, $k$, of characteristic $0$.
-There are no further assumptions made about the base field until Section \ref{sec_rat_homo}, when the field will necessarily be assumed to be $\mathbb{Q}$.
-All unmarked tensors will be over the base field, unless stated otherwise.
-Every graded space will be assumed to be $\mathbb{Z}$-graded, unless stated otherwise: Section \ref{sec_rat_homo}, for example, will assume some algebras to be non-negatively graded.
-It will be assumed that all commutative algebras possess a unit, unless stated otherwise, and likewise that all cocommutative coalgebras possess a counit.
+There are no further assumptions made about the base field until Section \ref{sec_rat_homo}, when the field will necessarily be assumed to be $\mathbb{Q}$, the rational numbers.
+All unmarked tensors will be over the base field.
+Every graded space will be assumed to be $\mathbb{Z}$-graded, unless stated otherwise: Section \ref{sec_rat_homo}, for example, will assume some algebras to be $\mathbb{N}_0$-graded.
+All commutative algebras possess a unit, unless stated otherwise, and likewise that all cocommutative coalgebras possess a counit.